3191110276/intro-to-kubernetes/3_Basic_K8S_App/README.md

 kubectl get pods -l app=getting-started,version=v1,env=prod
 ```

+Now you should only see one of the two Pods we have created so far.
+The other Pod does not have the labels, and should not be visibile anymore with this command.
 You can try this yourself in the next challenge.

 ![Challenge 3](img/challenge3.png?raw=true "Challenge 3")
 [Click here for the solution](./solutions/challenge3 "Click here for the solution")